Bletchley Park, the Enigma, and the Bombe

 Dilly Knox, John Jeffreys, and others lived in other rooms of the Cottage.

 While GCHQ, the Government Communications Headquarters, had mostly moved out in 1946, they continued to use this training facility into, I think, the early to mid 1980s.
 It looks like a medium-sized battered elementary school.
 This is up the rise beyond H block.

-In the first picture below we are walking from H Block down between D Block (visible to the left) and E Block (off to the right).
+Below we are walking from H Block down between D Block (visible to the left) and E Block (off to the right).

 D Block housed Traffic Analysis, Intelligence Exchange, and Naval Intelligence.

-In the last picture above we see B Block at left leading into E Block.
+Here we see B Block at left leading into E Block.

 B Block housed Air Intelligence and Naval Intelligence.